 Course content is based on the knowledge and skills needed to pass the National Council for Interior Design Qualification licensing exam.

-If you are currently an Illinois State University student and interested in transferring to the Interior and Environmental Design sequence, log into My Illinois State, click on the "Apply to My Program" link, and complete the online application.
+If you are currently an Illinois State University student and interested in transferring to the Interior Design program, log into My Illinois State, click on the "Apply to My Program" link, and complete the online application.